Customization

 ---

-Access some brand.yml values with a shortcode.
+Access some _brand.yml values in Quarto documents with a shortcode

 my_document.qmd

-{{< brand color primary >}}
+The site's main color is {{< brand color primary >}}

-Access and apply specific brand elements.
+Access and apply specific brand elements

 library(brand.yml)